 The vector of $F_i$ and $\tau_i$ represent the joint reaction force applied to the joint of interest expressed at the ground frame.\\

-As it was mentioned earlier, this analysis was adopted from the supplementary material of the \cite{151} and we reference the readers to this paper for detailed discussion about this analysis.\\
+As was mentioned earlier, this analysis was adopted from the supplementary material of the \cite{151} and we reference the readers to this paper for detailed discussion about this analysis.\\

 \subsection*{Modeling and simulation of assisted subjects}

-The kinematics of the exoskeletons were already discussed and in order to model ideal exoskeletons in OpenSim framework we used the Torque Actuators provided by OpenSim API\cite{103}.
-Biarticular and Monoarticular exoskeletons' torque actuators were assigned, as shown in figure \ref{Fig_Exos_Model_Opensim}.
+The kinematics of the exoskeletons were already discussed; in order to model ideal exoskeletons in OpenSim framework, we used the Torque Actuators provided by OpenSim API\cite{103}.
+Torque actuators of biarticular and monoarticular exoskeletons were assigned, as shown in Figure \ref{Fig_Exos_Model_Opensim}.

 {figure}

-As it is represented in figure \ref{Fig_Exos_Model_Opensim} \subref{Fig_Bi_Exo_Model_Opensim}, both torque actuators of biarticular exoskeleton were assigned to torso , then, reaction forces of the actuators were applied to the torso which is in the match with the kinematics and dynamics model of the biarticular exoskeleton.
+As is represented in Figure \ref{Fig_Exos_Model_Opensim} \subref{Fig_Bi_Exo_Model_Opensim}, both torque actuators of a/the biarticular exoskeleton were assigned to the torso;, thereaction forces of the actuators were then applied to the torso, which matches the kinematics and dynamics model of the biarticular exoskeleton.

 {equation}

-Monoarticular exoskeleton (figure \ref{Fig_Exos_Model_Opensim} \subref{Fig_Mono_Exo_Model_Opensim}) modeled by assigning hip joint actuator from torso to femur body and knee joint actuator assigned from femur to tibia body where knee torque actuator's reaction torque applied to femur body:
+A/The Monoarticular exoskeleton (figure \ref{Fig_Exos_Model_Opensim} \subref{Fig_Mono_Exo_Model_Opensim}) was modeled by assigning a/the hip joint actuator from the torso to the femur body, and the knee joint actuator was assigned from the femur to the tibia body where knee torque actuator's reaction torque applied to femur body:

 {equation}

 Computed Muscle Control adjusted objective function.
-To investigate the performance of the assistive devices and their effect on human musculoskeletal system through OpenSim simulation framework we used the CMC algorithm.
-Computed Muscle Control algorithm objective function depends on the sum of squared muscle activation and reserve actuators, which compensates for modeled passive structures and potential muscle weakness\cite{93}:
+To investigate the performance of the assistive devices and their effect on the human musculoskeletal system through an/the OpenSim simulation framework, we used the CMC algorithm.
+The Computed Muscle Control algorithm objective function depends on the sum of squared muscle activation and reserve actuators, which compensates for modeled passive structures and potential muscle weakness\cite{93}:

 {equation}

-Where $w_i$ determines the weight of reserve actuators which is generally selected as a small number to highly penalize using of reserve actuators.
-By adding assistive device actuators (i.e. Torque Actuators) to the musculoskeletal model of the subject they will be added to the CMC tool objective function.
-The adjusted objective function will include the assistive actuators as it is expressed in Eq. \eqref{Eqn_CMC_Assisted_Obj_Func} and by selecting proper weights for the assistive actuators, they can be chosen by the optimizer as the actuation of the assigned degree of freedom.
+where $w_i$ determines the weight of reserve actuators, which is generally selected as a small number to highly penalize the use of reserve actuators.
+By adding assistive device actuators (i.e. torque actuators) to the musculoskeletal model of the subject, they are added to the CMC tool objective function.
+The adjusted objective function includes the assistive actuators ast is expressed in Eq. \eqref{Eqn_CMC_Assisted_Obj_Func}, and by selecting proper weights for the assistive actuators, they can be chosen by the optimizer as the actuation of the assigned degree of freedom.

 {equation}

-In the adjusted objective function, $w_{exo,i}$ is torque actuator weights which is named optimal force in OpenSim \cite{93} penalizing the usage of torque actuators.
-By selecting a large number, penalization of the actuators will be insignificant and they will be selected for actuating the joint between two bodies assigned for torque actuator and if we select a small optimal force, the optimizer will highly penalize the usage of exoskeleton actuators.
-To study each configuration of the exoskeleton in their maximum performance, the assigned torque actuator's optimal force was selected as 1000 N.m enabling the optimizer to use the assistive actuators as much as possible during a gait cycle simulation.\\
+In the adjusted objective function, $w_{exo,i}$ is torque actuator weights, which is named optimal force in OpenSim \cite{93} penalizing the usage of torque actuators.
+By selecting a large number, penalization of the actuators is insignificant and they are selected for actuating the joint between two bodies assigned for the torque actuator.
+If we select a small optimal force, the optimizer will highly penalize the usage of exoskeleton actuators.
+To study each configuration of the exoskeleton at their maximum performance, the assigned torque actuator's optimal force was selected as 1000 N.m, enabling the optimizer to use the assistive actuators as much as possible during a gait cycle simulation.\\

-Metabolics and actuators power calculation.
-Similar to the unassisted procedure, the instantaneous metabolic power of the subjects was computed using the energetic model of Uchida et al. \cite{106} and then metabolic energy of subjects were derived by integration of the metabolic power over the gait cycle.
-In order to compute the energy consumption of the assistive actuators, the power profile of the actuators were obtained and their absolute power profiles were integrated over the gait cycle and divided to the subjects mass.
-Similar to the energy consumption of the exoskeleton procedure, the negative energy or regeneratable energy through a gait cycle were calculated by obtaining the negative power profile and integrated over the gait cycle and normalized to the mass of the subject.
+Power calculation of Metabolics and actuators.
+Similar to the unassisted procedure, the instantaneous metabolic power of the subjects was computed using the energetic model of Uchida et al. \cite{106}.
+The etabolic energy of all subjects was then derived through integration of the metabolic power over the gait cycle.
+In order to compute the energy consumption of the assistive actuators, the power profiles of the actuators were obtained and their absolute power profiles were integrated over the gait cycle and divided to the subjects’ total mass.
+Similar to the energy consumption of the exoskeleton procedure, the negative energy or regenerable energy through a gait cycle was calculated by obtaining the negative power profile and integrating it over the gait cycle and normalizing it to the mass of the subject.